+(a) if there is only one person on the boat —

+(i) one day’s bag limit of blue manna crabs; and

+(ii) one day’s bag limit of brown mud and green mud crabs (combined); and

+(iii) one day’s bag limit of cuttlefish, octopus and squid (combined); and

+(iv) one day’s bag limit of rock lobster; and

+(v) one day’s bag limit of brownlip and greenlip abalone (combined);

+or

+(b) if there are 2 or more persons on the boat —

-(a) twice the bag limit of blue manna crabs;
+(i) 2 days’ bag limit of blue manna crabs; and

-(aa) twice the bag limit of brown mud and green mud crabs;
+(ii) 2 days’ bag limit of brown mud and green mud crabs (combined); and

-(b) twice the bag limit of cuttlefish, octopus and squid;
+(iii) 2 days’ bag limit of cuttlefish, octopus and squid (combined); and

-(c) twice the bag limit of rock lobster; and
+(iv) 2 days’ bag limit of rock lobster; and

-(d) twice the bag limit of brownlip and greenlip abalone.
+(v) 2 days’ bag limit of brownlip and greenlip abalone (combined).

-(3b) For the purposes of section 51(1) of the Act, the maximum quantity of fish of the species referred to in this subregulation that the master of a boat may be in possession of on that boat where it is being used by 2 or more persons for taking fish is —
+(3B) For the purposes of section 51(1) of the Act, the maximum quantity of fish of the species referred to in this subregulation that the master of a boat may be in possession of on the boat, whether the fish is on or attached to the boat or any tender or other vessel operating with or attached to the boat, is —

+(a) if there is only one person on the boat —

-(a) twice the bag limit of blue manna crabs;
+(i) one day’s bag limit of blue manna crabs; and

-(aa) twice the bag limit of brown mud and green mud crabs;
+(ii) one day’s bag limit of brown mud and green mud crabs (combined); and

-(b) twice the bag limit of cuttlefish, octopus and squid;
+(iii) one day’s bag limit of cuttlefish, octopus and squid (combined); and

-(c) twice the bag limit of rock lobster; and
+(iv) one day’s bag limit of rock lobster; and

-(d) twice the bag limit of brownlip and greenlip abalone.
+(v) one day’s bag limit of brownlip and greenlip abalone (combined);

-(3c) Despite subregulations (3a) and (3b), the master of a boat, other than a fishing boat, that is being used by 2 or more persons for taking fish must ensure that there is not more than —
+or

+(b) if there are 2 or more persons on the boat —

-(a) twice the bag limit of blue manna crabs;
+(i) 2 days’ bag limit of blue manna crabs; and

-(aa) twice the bag limit of brown mud and green mud crabs;
+(ii) 2 days’ bag limit of brown mud and green mud crabs (combined); and

-(b) twice the bag limit of cuttlefish, octopus and squid;
+(iii) 2 days’ bag limit of cuttlefish, octopus and squid (combined); and

-(c) twice the bag limit of rock lobster; and
+(iv) 2 days’ bag limit of rock lobster; and

-(d) twice the bag limit of brownlip and greenlip abalone,
+(v) 2 days’ bag limit of brownlip and greenlip abalone (combined).

-on, or attached to, the boat at any one time.